FabricMC/fabric-docs/develop/classtweaker/index.md

 ...
 ```

-After specifying the file location in your `build.gradle` file, make sure to reload your gradle project in the IDE.
+After specifying the file location in your `build.gradle` file, make sure to reload your Gradle project in the IDE.

 ## Validating the File {#validating-the-file}

 By default, class tweaker will ignore entries referencing modification targets that cannot be found.
-To check if all the classes, fields and methods specified in the
-file are valid, run the `validateAccessWidener` Gradle task.
+To check if all the classes, fields and methods specified in the file are valid, run the `validateAccessWidener` Gradle task.
 Entries containing invalid targets will raise errors.